JuliaLang/www.julialang.org/community/sponsors.md

 - [AWS](https://aws.amazon.com) provides a subsantial amount of free compute credits every year that powers major parts of our CI and package management infrastructure.
 - [Fastly](https://www.fastly.com/) provides the Julia project with free CDN services
+- [Discourse](https://discourse.org/) is providing a 50% discount on the hosting fees for https://discourse.julialang.org/
 - [MacStatdium](https://www.macstadium.com/) is hosting a free M1 Mac mini for CI
 - [ARM](https://www.arm.com/markets/computing-infrastructure/works-on-arm)/[Equinix](https://deploy.equinix.com/) are providing free access to Aarch64 machines for CI
 - [IBM](www.ibm.com) and [OSU OSL](https://osuosl.org/) are providing free access to IBM POWER systems for CI